MikeMaximus/gbm/GBM/readme.txt

 - Support for importing configurations from a Ludusavi YAML manifest file.
 	- Choose from thousands of backup configurations in the Ludusavi Manifest(https://github.com/mtkennerly/ludusavi-manifest) sourced from PCGamingWiki.
+		- A choice of configurations that backup saved games and/or the game's configuration data.
 		- A "Ludusavi Manifest" option is available from all import menus, importing any file with the Ludusavi YAML format is also supported.
 		- Ludusavi configurations are suitable for manual backups only, they cannot automatically detect running games until a process to monitor is selected for each configuration.
 		- Windows and Linux are supported.